minagawah/rust-perlin-wasm-test/README.md

 Nothing very fancy.
 Just calling from browser the perlin noise generator provided by one of Rust's crates, [noise](https://docs.rs/noise/0.5.1/noise/).
-Currently, the array iteration for making a field map (of wind stream vectors) is done by Javascript.
+Currently, the array iteration for making a vector field (of wind vectors) is done by Javascript.
 Hopefully, I will let Rust do the job instead.

 [View Demo](http://tokyo800.jp/minagawah/rust-perlin-wasm-test/)